Rasoolpey/PIGNN/README.md

 ## Next steps

 - Add automated tests and validation scripts.
-- Implement the contingency analysis pipeline and the comparison utilities against DIgSILENT outputs.
+- ✅ Implement the contingency analysis pipeline and the comparison utilities against PowerFactory outputs.
+- Develop physics-informed graph neural networks (GNNs) for Stage 4.
 - Update this README with experiment results and a reproducible script for running the full pipeline.

 ---

-For details about the Visualization and Load-flow steps see the two READMEs in the `explainations/` folder.
+For details about the Visualization, Load-flow, and Contingency Analysis steps see the READMEs in the `explainations/` folder.